reactql/old_docs/source/css.md

 :root {
   --mainColor: red;
 }
 a {
   color: var(--mainColor);
 }
 ```

+> Since SASS and LESS use different syntax, you'll need to write styles that are compatible with the respective parsers before reaching the CSSNext step.

 Vendor prefixes will automatically be added, so you can write the bare CSS and let PostCSS worry about polyfilling browsers.

-> See [CSSNext](http://cssnext.io/) for more details and syntax.
+See [CSSNext](http://cssnext.io/) for more details and syntax.

 <h2 id="sass">SASS support</h2>

 ---
-[SASS](http://sass-lang.com/) code is also compiled through PostCSS in the same way.
-Simply use `.sass`/`.scss` files instead, and your stylesheets will pass through [node-sass](https://github.com/sass/node-sass) first.
+ReactQL has [SASS](http://sass-lang.com/) support.
+Any imported file with a `.scss` or `.sass` extension will be parsed through [node-sass](https://github.com/sass/node-sass) first.

-`@import` statements are parsed through SASS first, so you can use parent settings, SASS functions and variables in the calling `.sass`, too.
+`@import` statements are also parsed through SASS first, so you can use parent settings, SASS functions and variables in the calling `.sass / .scss`, too.

+<h2 id="less">LESS support</h2>

+---
+ReactQL offers [LESS](http://sass-lang.com/) support, too. `.less` files will be parsed through the Webpack [less-loader](https://github.com/webpack-contrib/less-loader).

+You can use any feature offered by the [LESS parser](http://lesscss.org/).

 <h2 id="local" title="Local modules">Local modules - preventing bleed-out</h2>

 ---
-By default, class styles in your CSS/SASS files will be exported as _local_ modules.
+By default, class styles in your CSS/SASS/LESS files will be exported as _local_ modules.
 Class names will be hashed to prevent bleeding out to your global namespace, and those same class names are then injected into the React code that is bundled for you. e.g:

 ![CSS local classnames](images/classnames.png)